 People often dread going to the doctor.
 You have to take time out of your day, you might have to go through uncomfortable tests or procedures, and you may have to answer personal questions.
 But for many adults, the worst part isn’t needles or waiting rooms.
 It’s the bill.

 Health care can be expensive, especially if you go through inpatient programs or long-term care.
-However, sometimes it’s the difference between getting the help you need to live a healthy, meaningful life and physical and mental health consequences.

 Table of Contents